 We always make some version of breakfast casserole when everyone’s home and we’re having family breakfast.
 It’s a great way to cook quickly for a crowd.
 This bacon and egg pie is perfect for a quick make-ahead breakfast that everyone enjoys.

-In the U.S., we don’t typically make breakfast pies with puff pastry, but I’m definitely a believer after making this pie.
+In the U.S., we don’t typically make breakfast pies with puff pastry.
+We like to make biscuits and white country gravy.
+But I’m definitely a follower after making this pie.
 It’s so good with the flaky crust and the easy ingredients inside are moist and delicious.

 Ingredients You’ll Need